-- a.
-Regularly-held resident meetings;
+- Regularly-held resident meetings;

-- b.
-Transportation to shopping and medical appointments;
+- Transportation to shopping and medical appointments;

-- c.
-Nutrition and cooking classes;
+- Nutrition and cooking classes;

-- d.
-Enrichment classes such as seminars on health issues, prescription drugs, Medicare, the internet;
+- Enrichment classes such as seminars on health issues, prescription drugs, Medicare, the internet:

 - Coordination with an agency that provides assistance with paying bills and balancing checkbooks;

-- f.
-Periodic health screenings;
+- Periodic health screenings;

-- g.
-Assistance preparing a Vial of Life;
+- Assistance preparing a Vial of Life;

-- h.
-Exercise program such as the Arthritis Foundation Exercise Program;
+- Exercise program such as the Arthritis Foundation Exercise Program;

-- i.
-Monthly community activities (i.e., pot luck dinners, holiday events, bingo);
+- Monthly community activities (i.e., pot-luck dinners, holiday events, bingo);

-- j.
-Access to fitness equipment;
+- Access to fitness equipment;

-- k.
-Food pantry or access to a mobile food pantry if available;
+- Food pantry or access to a mobile food pantry if available;

 - Housekeeping; and

-- m.
-Computer lab or check-out program.
+- Computer lab or check-out program.

 Developments wanting to be considered under the Service-Enriched Priority must fully complete the applicable sections of the application and provide the following with their application.
-Refer to the Developer's guide for further guidance:
+Refer to the Developer's Gguide for further guidance:

-- i.
+a.
 A detailed Supportive Services Plan explaining the type of services to be provided, who will provide them, how they will be provided, and how they will be funded.
-The plan should include, but is not limited to, a description of how the development will meet the needs of the tenants, including access to supportive services, transportation, and proximity to community amenities.
-MHDC prefers the services be onsite or near the proposed development; - ii.
-Letters of intent from service providers anticipated to participate in the development's services program; and - iii.
-Service coordinator job description - 5.
-Preservation (9% Applications eligible for 30% boost in eligible basis).
+The Supportive Services pPlan should include, but is not limited to, a description of how the development will meet the needs of the tenants, including access to supportive services, transportation, and proximity to community amenities.
+MHDC prefers the services be onsite or near the proposed development;

+- b.
+Letters of lintent from service providers anticipated to participate in the development's services program; and - c.
+Service coordinator job description.

+5. Preservation (9% Applications eligible for thirty percent (30%) boost in eligible basis).

 The preservation of existing affordable housing will receive a preference in funding ("Preservation Priority").
-To qualify for the Preservation Priority, a development must meet at least one (1) of the following criteria and, if receiving federal historic credits and/or state historic credits, must waive the right to opt out of the LIHTC LURA to be recorded against the development for an additional fifteen (15) years beyond the Compliance Period:
+To qualify for the Preservation Priority, a development must meet at least one (1) of the following criteria and, if receiving federal historic credits and/or state historic credits, must waive the right to opt out of the LIHTC LURA to be recorded against the development for an additional fifteen (15) years beyond the cCompliance Pperiod:

 - a.
 Have and continue to use project-based rental assistance and/or operating subsidy; - b.
 Have a loan made prior to 1985 from any of the following loan programs: HUD 202/811, 221(d)(3) or (d)(4), 236, or USDA RD 515; - c.
 Participate in HUD's Mark-to-Market restructuring program; or - d.
-Have a previous allocation of low-income housing tax credits and be in or have completed the final year of the Compliance Period for all buildings in the development.
+Have a previous allocation of low-income housing tax credits and be in or have completed the final year of the $\underline{c}$ -compliance $\underline{p}$ -Period for all buildings in the development.